varunkumardev/amitmerchant1990.github.io/_posts/2019-8-7-late-static-binding-php-what-how-when.md

 categories: PHP
 ---

-The inheritence tree in PHP quickly gets dirty if you're using mix of `static` and `non-static` methods into your classes and the inheritence gets deeply nested.
+The inheritence tree in PHP quickly gets dirty if you're using mix of `static` and `non-static` methods into your classes and the inheritence is deeply nested.
 Take from example here.

 ```php
 <?php